[LogoShip]

 If you use main tone sync while a modulator is active, the display will start in sync with the main frequency, which may cause the modulation to appear at random on the trace.
 You will probably only find this useful in special cases.

 For Noise Wave sources there is normally no particular interval on which to sync the display, since there is no repeating pattern in the noise source.
-Instead, the the sync period is controlled by the Step Size in the Timing dialog.
+Instead, the sync period is controlled by the Step Size in the Timing dialog.
 This is the case regardless of whether the current Timing mode set to Spec, Slow, or Step.

 This allows you to see the start of each step in Step mode, but it has another use as well: You can slow the trace update rate by an arbitrary amount.
 Otherwise, the trace would be free-running (just as if you toggled Trigger off), and wave data would pass by in a blur.